 "I value the old traditions in Formula 1 and do not understand this new rule," he told German newspaper Sport Bild.
 "Imagine, in the last Bundesliga [football] match of the season there was suddenly double points."

-The double-points plan has been designed to increase the chances of keeping alive the battle for the title to the final grand prix of the season after Vettel won the 2013 championship with three races to spare.
+The double-points plan has been designed to increase the chances of keeping alive the battle for the title to the final grand prix of the season after Vettel won the 2013 championship with

 Other proposals include a budget cap from 2015 and allowing drivers to choose their own racing number - from two to 99 - for their entire F1 racing career.